The Knoxville Museum of Art will be closed Saturday, October 11, 2025.

 VISIT | EXHIBITION

-The Body is a Drum, the Voice a Song, the Soul a Fire
+The Body is a Drum, The Voice a Song, The Soul a Fire

 Exhibition NOTES

-The Body is a Drum, the Voice a Song, the Soul a Fire
+The Body is a Drum, The Voice a Song, The Soul a Fire

 Labor is more than work; it is an act of care.
 It binds people not just through toil, but through collective action.
 On the factory floor, at the loom, along the picket line—these are spaces where effort meets empathy, where shared struggle becomes a living record, a force, a song.